AECOM Sees Unusually High Options Volume (NYSE:ACM)

-AECOM (NYSE:ACM) saw some unusual options trading on Wednesday.
-Stock investors bought 20,302 call options on the company.
-This represents an increase of 3,014% compared to the typical volume of 652 call options.
+AECOM (NYSE:ACM) was the target of some unusual options trading activity on Wednesday.
+Stock traders acquired 1,421 put options on the stock.
+This represents an increase of approximately 1,192% compared to the typical volume of 110 put options.

-A number of large investors have recently made changes to their positions in the stock.
-Redwood Investment Management LLC raised its holdings in AECOM by 16.2% during the second quarter.
-Redwood Investment Management LLC now owns 46,043 shares of the construction company’s stock worth $2,915,000 after purchasing an additional 6,430 shares in the last quarter.
-Walleye Capital LLC bought a new position in shares of AECOM in the second quarter valued at $1,078,000.
-Castleark Management LLC increased its holdings in shares of AECOM by 1.0% in the second quarter.
-Castleark Management LLC now owns 32,650 shares of the construction company’s stock valued at $2,067,000 after buying an additional 325 shares in the last quarter.
-Metropolitan Life Insurance Co NY increased its holdings in shares of AECOM by 110,000.0% in the second quarter.
-Metropolitan Life Insurance Co NY now owns 27,525 shares of the construction company’s stock valued at $1,743,000 after buying an additional 27,500 shares in the last quarter.
-Finally, Man Group plc bought a new position in shares of AECOM in the second quarter valued at $665,000.
-83.83% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in shares of AECOM in the 1st quarter valued at $26,000.
+Heritage Wealth Advisors increased its stake in shares of AECOM by 46.2% in the 1st quarter.
+Heritage Wealth Advisors now owns 475 shares of the construction company’s stock valued at $30,000 after buying an additional 150 shares during the period.
+Arkadios Wealth Advisors increased its stake in shares of AECOM by 1,645.7% in the 2nd quarter.
+Arkadios Wealth Advisors now owns 611 shares of the construction company’s stock valued at $38,000 after buying an additional 576 shares during the period.
+Brown Brothers Harriman & Co. increased its stake in shares of AECOM by 182.9% in the 2nd quarter.
+Brown Brothers Harriman & Co. now owns 594 shares of the construction company’s stock valued at $38,000 after buying an additional 384 shares during the period.
+Finally, Dark Forest Capital Management LP bought a new position in shares of AECOM in the 2nd quarter valued at about $46,000.
+Hedge funds and other institutional investors own 83.83% of the company’s stock.

-Separately, Credit Suisse Group lifted their target price on AECOM from $59.00 to $67.00 and gave the company a “neutral” rating in a research note on Wednesday, May 12th.
-One analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-AECOM has a consensus rating of “Buy” and an average target price of $71.71.
+Separately, Credit Suisse Group upped their target price on AECOM from $59.00 to $67.00 and gave the company a “neutral” rating in a research note on Wednesday, May 12th.
+One investment analyst has rated the stock with a hold rating and three have issued a buy rating to the stock.
+The stock presently has an average rating of “Buy” and a consensus target price of $71.71.

-AECOM (NYSE:ACM) last released its quarterly earnings results on Sunday, August 8th.
-The construction company reported $0.73 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.72 by $0.01.
-The company had revenue of $3.41 billion for the quarter, compared to analysts’ expectations of $3.21 billion.
-AECOM had a positive return on equity of 13.15% and a negative net margin of 1.13%.
-The business’s revenue for the quarter was up 6.9% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.55 earnings per share.
-As a group, analysts expect that AECOM will post 2.8 EPS for the current fiscal year.

 AECOM engages in the design, build, finance, and operation of infrastructure assets for governments, businesses and organizations.
 It operates through the following segments: Americas, International, and AECOM Capital.
 The Americas segment engages in planning, consulting, architectural and engineering design, and construction management services to commercial and government clients in the United States, Canada, and Latin America in major end markets such as transportation, water, government, facilities, environmental, and energy.